 All visitors are welcome to visit Tulane University Special Collections (TUSC) to use our materials by appointment.
 Appointments are available Monday to Friday from 10:00am to 12:00 pm and 1pm to 4pm.
 Appointments must be made at least one day in advance.

 Please note that some collections are stored offsite and must be requested at least 5 business days in advance.

-All users are required to wear masks in accordance with state, city, and University guidelines.
-Please wash your hands with soap and water before and after handling materials.
+All visitors, regardless of vaccination status, are required to wear masks in accordance with state, city, and University guidelines.
+All users must wash their hands with soap and water before and after handling materials.

 - Laptops or tablets (out of their cases)

 - Cell phones (set to silent or vibrate)

 For preservation and security reasons, these items are not allowed in the reading room.
 We have lockers that you can use to securely store your belongings.

 - Bags, laptop sleeves, and cases of any kind

 - Personal papers, notepads, binders, folders, or notebooks